 provinces, three autonomous regions and two municipalities under

 the direct administration of the central government in China.

 Marketing: The firm's marketing operations include a

-distribution network of 17,262 retail sites, 23 regional sales and
+distribution network of more than 20,000 retail sites, 23 regional

-distribution branch companies, and one lubricants branch company.
+sales and distribution branch companies, and one lubricants' branch

-Additionally, the company markets a range of refined products,
+company.
+Additionally, the company markets a range of refined

-network of sales personnel and independent distributors and a
+through a network of sales personnel and independent distributors

 PetroChina Company Limited - ADR (PTR): Read the

 Want the latest recommendations from Zacks Investment Research?